Military Personnel Records Center: 1973 fire

 The National Personnel Records Center fire was a catastrophic fire at the records building in St. Louis that burned for more than four days in July 1973 and ultimately destroyed 16 to 18 million Official Military Personnel Files (OMPF).
 Specifically, it impacted records for Army personnel between 1912 and 1960, and Air Force personnel between 1947 and 1964.
-The fire was reported after midnight on July 12, and firefighters arrived just 4 minutes and 20 seconds after the first alarm sounded.
-However, smoke and heat forced firefighters to withdraw shortly after 3 AM, and large amounts of water were applied to the building exterior and through windows in an effort to fight the blaze, which raged out of control for 22 hours.
+The fire was reported after midnight on July 12 and firefighters arrived just 4 minutes and 20 seconds after the first alarm sounded, but smoke and heat forced them to withdraw shortly after 3 AM.
+Water was extensively poured on the building exterior and through windows to fight the blaze, which raged out of control for 22 hours.
 The fire became so severe that local residents were forced to stay inside because of heavy smoke.
 On July 16, the local fire department finally declared the fire over after a total of 42 fire districts had cooperated to stop it.

 Until late July, firefighters continued to spray water in order to stop periodic rekindling of the fire.
 Broken water lines also flooded the building, with the worst water damage on the 5th floor.
 Conditions arose for mold growth, and documents were sent to both McDonnell Douglas Corporation vacuum facilities in St. Louis and a NASA facility in Ohio for drying.
 After the fire, the NPRC began recovery and reconstruction efforts and established an entire new branch to deal with damaged records; staffers searched for alternate sources to supplement lost files, looking for information both within and outside of NPRC holdings.
 The National Archives has described the 1973 fire as an "unparalleled disaster" to "cultural heritage."